-The in-demand actor on the importance of self-care, Black joy, and her role in the long-awaited Coming to America sequel
+The in-demand actor on the importance of self-care, Black joy, and her role in the long-awaited Coming 2 America

 Words by IRA MADISON III